suddjian/bloggjian/content/blog/indie-web/index.md

 I've always spent a lot of my time on the internet.
-In more recent years, my time has increasingly been spent on huge web platforms designed for consuming and creating content, and interact with other people.
+In more recent years, my time has increasingly been spent on huge web platforms designed for consuming and creating content, and interacting with other people.
 Facebook, YouTube, Reddit, Twitter, etc, which I call the "Corporate Web".

 Corporate Web platforms have a vast userbase due to their status as a hub for internet interaction.